progressivis/progressivis/doc/notebooks.md

 Where:

 * The `Bookmarks` field displays the contents (previously filled in by hand) of the `bookmarks` file in `$HOME/.progressivis`.
-Lines selected here represent urls ans local files to be loaded.
+Lines selected here represent URLs and local files to be loaded.
 You can select one or more lines in this field.
 You can also ignore it and use the following field:
-* `New URLs`: if the urls or local files present in bookmarks are not suitable, you can enter new paths here
+* `New URLs`: if the URLs or local files present in bookmarks are not suitable, you can enter new paths here
-* `URL to sniff`: Unique  url or local file to be used by the sniffer to discover data.
+* `URL to sniff`: Unique  URL or local file to be used by the sniffer to discover data.
 If empty, the sniffer uses the first line among those selected for loading
 * `Rows`: number of rows to be taken into account  by the sniffer to discover data
-* `Throttle:`force the loader to limit the number of lines loaded at each step
+* `Throttle`: force the loader to limit the number of lines loaded at each step
 * `Sniff ...` button: displays the sniffer (image below):

 ![](viz_images/sniffer.png)